mt-class/penn/hw3.md

     1. Your translations of the entire dataset, uploaded from any Eniac or Biglab machine using the command `turnin -c cis526 -p hw3 hw3.txt`.
         You may submit new results as often as you like, up until the assignment deadline.
-        The output will be evaluated using `grade` program.
+        The output will be evaluated using the `grade` program.
         The top few positions on the leaderboard will receive bonus points on this assignment.

     2. Your code, uploaded using the command `turnin -c cis526 -p hw3-code file1 file2 ...`.